REMberry/RocketLanding/README.md

 <img src="RocketLanding.gif"/>

-This project was made to finish the UDACITY NANODEGREE programm: "C++".

 ## Instructions
 * Use the keyboard arrow keys to control the rocket
 * Land the rocket slow and and untilted on the horizontal stage